thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 After the competition, verify that registration data is accurate.
 Along with the requirements listed in [Administering Registration Data](#administering-registration-data), check that:

 - All newcomers are real newcomers.
 If you are absolutely certain that someone competed before, add their WCA ID before submission.
 You can do this by editing their account and manually assigning a WCA ID to them.
-If you get an error about mismatching data, double check with the competitor that they are indeed a returner, and you will need to contact the Results Team to correct it.
-If there are any doubts, do not add a WCA ID and mention the issue to the Results Team when submitting.
+If you get an error about mismatching data, double check with the competitor that they are indeed a returner, and you will need to contact the WRT to correct it.
+If there are any doubts, do not add a WCA ID and mention the issue to the WRT when submitting.
 - All newcomers represent a region of which they hold citizenship, and not just their region of residence or heritage.
 - The data for on-the-spot registrants is accurate, as they are particularly error-prone.
 Pay special attention to those, otherwise crucial information such as WCA IDs and/or dates of birth may be unavailable.
 - All the data of all returners (competitors with a WCA ID) matches their data currently stored in the WCA database.
 If there is any difference and a correction is needed, request this change (see section on Requesting Changes to Personal Data further below) when submitting the results.
-- If the date of birth for a competitor is still missing after the competition, WRT will not accept their results.
+- If the date of birth for a competitor is still missing after the competition, the WRT will not accept their results.
 Change it to be blank on the user’s account and do not enter bogus dates such as "1900-01-01".
 The results must be removed before submitting, and the competitor must be contacted to get their information after which their results may be recognized.

 ### Submitting Results